ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 Thanks Leo, you sent this message: "Hello world"
 ```

-Make sure your server is running — then, using `curl` or Postman, check the
+Make sure your server is running — then, using `curl` and Postman, check the
 route is working.

 [Example Solution](https://www.youtube.com/watch?v=xBz6_cRfr78&t=1020s)